smkim1223/Note_Obsidian_Git/Derivation of C-C coupling rate equation.md

                         If vacant M-O site pairs are the MARI at the start of the reaction (i.e., _K_1 ≪ 1), then the simplified rate expression becomes:

                                                                                                                                                                       (S.41)

+14 S. Wang, K. Goulas, E. Iglesia, Condensation and esterification reactions of alkanals, alkanones, and alkanols on TiO2: Elementary steps, site requirements, and synergistic effects of bifunctional strategies, Journal of Catalysis, 340 (2016) 302-320.

+15  S. Wang, E. Iglesia, Entropy-Driven High Reactivity of Formaldehyde in Nucleophilic Attack by Enolates on Oxide Surfaces, Journal of the American Chemical Society, 140 (2018) 775-782.

+16  S. Wang, E. Iglesia, Substituent Effects and Molecular Descriptors of Reactivity in Condensation and Esterification Reactions of Oxygenates on Acid–Base Pairs at TiO2 and ZrO2 Surfaces, Journal of Physical Chemistry C, 120 (2016) 21589-21616.